Dev-hwang/flutter_foreground_task/README.md

 * Can perform repetitive task with foreground service.
 * Provides useful utilities (minimizeApp, wakeUpScreen, etc.) that can use when performing task.
 * Provides a widget that prevents the app from closing when the foreground service is running.
-* Provides a widget for starting a foreground service when the app is about to be minimized or closed.
+* Provides a widget to start the foreground service when the app is minimized or closed.
 * Provides an option to automatically resume foreground service on boot.

 ## Getting started